evgenyneu/quagga/README.md

 ### Template locations

-When Quagga runs, it looks for a template in the following order:
+When `quagga` runs, it looks for a template in the following order:

 1. A custom template file specified with the `--template <PATH>` option.
 1. A `.quagga_template` file in the current directory.